EddyTheCo/Qpow-IOTA/README.md

 # Proof-of-work as a means to rate-limit the network

+[TOC]

 This repo implements a library to perform Proof of Work (PoW) following this [TIP](https://github.com/iotaledger/tips/blob/main/tips/TIP-0012/tip-0012.md).